The Bayes factor surface for searches for new physics: Introduction

 The duality between testing and measurement in the frequentist setting means that we should reconsider the Bayesian analogue of a confidence interval.
 We argue that in common cases confidence intervals are used because they test rather than because they measure.
 In such cases, we should consider the Bayesian analogue of testing not measurement.
 This occurs particularly when the results of experiments are expressed in terms of phenomenological parameters.
 Phenomenological parameters are not directly measurable and nor are they fundamental parameters in any theory --- experimental results are expressed through them and theories are mapped to them.
 In other words, they are a representation of the experimental results that can be readily compared between experiments and interpreted in any model.

 Whenever confidence intervals (or indeed credible regions) were used to test rather than to measure, and we wish to use a Bayesian method to tackle the same problem, we argue that we should use a Bayesian approach to testing.
 Specifically, we suggest presenting contours of the Bayes factor --- the Bayes factor surface.
 For example, theories that make predictions that lie outside a Bayes factor contour at $B = 1 / 100$ must be relatively disfavored by at least a factor $100$.

-It was previously suggested to use contours of the Bayes factor to visualize dependence on hyperparameters~\cite{gram2020}.
-Our proposal extends the Bayes factor function~\cite{Johnson_2023} and shares advantages with it.
-In the Bayes factor function, Bayes factors are expressed as functions of test-statistics.
+It was previously suggested to use contours of the Bayes factor to visualize dependence on hyperparameters~\cite{gram2020} and similar ideas recently appeared independently in mathematical statistics~\cite{Johnson_2023}, psychological science~\cite{Wagenmakers2020,Pawel2023} and searches for gravitational waves~\cite{NANOGrav:2023hvm}.
+In ref.~\cite{Johnson_2023}, Bayes factors are shown as functions of a root mean square effect size (RMSES).
+Ref.~\cite{Wagenmakers2020,Pawel2023} introduce support intervals as an alternative to credible regions and confidence intervals --- one-dimensional intervals defined by thresholds of a one-dimensional Bayes factor surface.
+This was not constructed in the context of searches for new phenomena, and thus compares specific choices of parameter against averaging across a prior.
+Lastly, the NANOGrav Collaboration internally developed a Bayes factor surface --- denoted the $K$-ratio --- and used it to construct one-dimensional upper limits~\cite{NANOGrav:2023hvm}.
+The details, properties and justification for this procedure were not, however, discussed so far.

 The rest of this work is structured as follows.
 In \cref{sec:bf} we explain this proposal and discuss properties and interpretation.
 In \cref{sec:examples}, we present examples of experimental results in cosmology, astroparticle physics and collider physics that are expressed in phenomenological parameters and used to test.